-To provide context to our NHP data, we believe it is important to consider data presented by Sarepta for SRP-5051, which we believe is structurally equivalent to the R_6 G-PMO conjugate we used as a comparator in our studies.
-In a Phase 2 clinical trial of SRP-5051 in DMD patients amenable to an exon 51 skipping approach, Sarepta reported that patients treated with 30 mg/kg of SRP-5051 achieved dystrophin production of 6.55% of normal.
-The trial demonstrated a dose response, with patients dosed at 30 mg/kg achieving twice as much dystrophin production as patients treated with 20 mg/kg.
-The trial also demonstrated a positive relationship between exon skipping levels and dystrophin expression, with higher exon skipping resulting in higher dystrophin expression.
-Sarepta has previously reported data showing that drug exposure for SRP-5051 is similar between NHPs and human subjects.
+To provide context to our NHP data, we believe it is important to consider data presented by Sarepta for SRP-5051, which we understand to be structurally equivalent to the R_6G -PMO conjugate we used as a comparator in our preclinical studies.
+In a Phase 2 clinical trial of SRP-5051 in DMD patients amenable to an exon 51-skipping approach, Sarepta reported that patients treated with 30 mg/kg of their candidate achieved dystrophin production of 6.55% of normal levels.
+A dose response was observed in this trial, with patients dosed at 30 mg/kg achieving twice as much dystrophin production as patients treated with 20 mg/kg.
+A positive relationship was observed between exon skipping levels and dystrophin expression, with higher exon skipping resulting in higher dystrophin expression.
+Sarepta has previously reported data showing that the drug exposure for SRP-5051 is similar between NHPs and human subjects.